Leicester Moving Demand Trends: When Moves Take Longer

 1) How weekend bookings reduce start-time flexibility

 With many moves targeting Saturday and Sunday, early slots go first.
-Parking near doors fills, forcing longer carries and pushing starts later.
+Parking near doors fills quickly, forcing longer carries and pushing later arrivals even further back.

 2) Why end-of-month tenancy cycles cluster moves